Samuel: Rabbinical literature

 While the Witch of Endor remains anonymous in the Biblical account, the rabbinical Midrash maintains that she was Zephaniah, the mother of Abner (Yalḳ, Sam.
 140, from Pirḳe R. El.).
 That a supernatural appearance is here described is inferred from the repeated emphasis laid on the statement that Samuel had died and had been buried (I Sam. xxv.
 1, xxviii.
 3), by which the assumption that Samuel was still living when summoned, is discredited (Tosef., Soṭah, xi.
 5).
 Still he was invoked during the first twelve months after his death, when, according to the Rabbis, the spirit still hovers near the body (Shab.
 152b).
 In connection with the incidents of the story the Rabbis have developed the theory that the necromancer sees the spirit but is unable to hear his speech, while the person at whose instance the spirit is called hears the voice but fails to see; bystanders neither hear nor see (Yalḳ., l.c.; Redaḳ and RaLBaG's commentaries).
 The outcry of the woman at the sight of Samuel was due to his rising in an unusual way—upright, not, as she expected, in a horizontal position (comp.
-LXX. ὄρϑιον in verse 14).
+LXX. ὄρθιον in verse 14).

 Documentary hypothesis

+Birth narrative

+The birth-narrative of the prophet Samuel is found at 1 Samuel 1:1-28.
+It describes how Samuel's mother Hannah requests a son from Yahweh, and dedicates the child to God at the shrine of Shiloh.
+The passage appears to make extensive play with the root-elements of Saul's name, and ends with the phrase hu sa'ul le-Yahweh, "he is dedicated to Yahweh."
+Hannah names the resulting son Samuel, giving as her explanation, "because from God I requested him."
+Samuel's name, however, can mean "name of God," (or "Heard of God" or "Told of God") and the etymology and multiple references to the root of the name would seem to fit Saul instead.
+Thus, several scholars argue that the narrative originally described the birth of Saul, and was given to Samuel to enhance the position of David and Samuel at the former king's expense.
+Alternatively, Nadav Na'aman argues that the verbal root sh-'-l is actually related to the name "Shiloh", the place where Samuel was born.